marcospedro97/poke_api/README.md

 - Redis (I used the docker oficial image)
 - go.mod requirements

-After this you'll be able to run
+After this you'll be able to run with
+**go run main.go**
+from the root dir
 Only one path is locked with authentication, it's the create, wich enable you to create a new pokemon in the DB, the list of paths is bellow